berniebear/trec_is/README.md

 Xinyu:
 - News extract feature
 - Explore the data to see if the number of images is large enough and useful
-- If data timestep
+- Manually check if data timestep contains useful information
-- Natural Disaster Dataset
+- Natural Disaster Dataset.
+As shown in the TREC-IS official website, there are six general events: bombing, earthquake, flood, hurricane, wildfire, shooting.
+The description of each type of general event could be found in its corresponding pdf ("Event Type Profiles" in [webpage](http://dcs.gla.ac.uk/~richardm/TREC_IS/)).

 Bernie:
 - [done] Get computatioinal resource for this project